 Drug abuse is associated with a string of negative effects on individual users, families, society, and the broader nation.
 One area that has often been neglected in research is the effects of drug abuse on health care.
-This post will focus on the effects of drug abuse on healthcare in its entirety.
+This post will answer the question, How Does Drug Abuse Affect Health Care?
 This includes the professionals, services, costs, and facilities.

-Many drug abusers and addicts come to mainstream health care settings, such as emergency departments, primary care, and hospitals, with various disorders and conditions.
+Many drug abusers and addicts come to mainstream healthcare settings, such as emergency departments, primary care, and hospitals, with various disorders and conditions.
 Drug and substance abuse is found to complicate other medical conditions.
-Therefore, healthcare providers are always at the forefront to enable early identification and management of drug abuse.
-This is an effort aimed at improving health care outcomes and lowering health care costs.
+Therefore, healthcare providers are always at the forefront of enabling early identification and management of drug abuse.
+This is an effort aimed at improving healthcare outcomes and lowering healthcare costs.

 According to various studies, primary care addicts with moderate or mild drug abuse increase their chances of experiencing other medical conditions.
 Generally, drug abuse and health care are intertwined in so many ways.

 There are many factors behind healthcare costs associated directly with drug abuse.
 For instance, hospital stays during treatment for addiction and therapy, injuries due to accidents related to drug abuse, and other medical conditions due to overdoses all increase the cost of healthcare.

 Accordingly, recent research indicates that the youth are at higher risk of death due to homicide, accidents, diseases, and suicide due to drug abuse.
 Additionally, addicts also engage in risky decisions, poor judgment, and impulse control that put their lives and others at risk.
 All these put a lot of pressure on healthcare systems and medical facilities.

 Apart from increased workloads and pressure, healthcare providers find themselves in a tough spot due to the ease of accessing drugs.